REACH and CLP

 Regarding the CLP Regulation (EC) No 1272/2008 on the classification, labelling and packaging of substances and mixtures, any Irish company currently buying or selling chemicals to or from the UK needs to plan ahead and be prepared for the UK’s withdrawal from the EU.

-For a company buying chemicals directly from the UK, their role under CLP will change from that of a downstream user or a distributer to that of an importer following the UK’s withdrawal from the EU.
-Following withdrawal, the UK supplier will be seen as a non-EU manufacturer, with no role under CLP.
+For a company buying chemicals directly from the UK, their role under CLP will change from that of a downstream user or a distributer to that of an importer following the end of the transitional period.
+Following the transitional period, the UK supplier will be seen as a non-EU manufacturer, with no role under CLP.
 The Irish company, who will then become the EU importer, will be responsible for ensuring that all hazardous chemicals being placed on the Irish market are classified, labelled and packaged, and for certain hazardous mixtures, notified to the National Poisons Information Centre, in accordance with the CLP Regulation.
 There may also be duties with respect to notification of substances to the classification and labelling inventory at ECHA.

 Further information on the CLP regulation and the effect of the UK withdrawal is available on ECHA’s website at https://www.echa.europa.eu/support/qas-support/browse/-/qa/70Qx/view/topic/theukswithdrawalfromtheeu.